ThapaAbhishek/TaskManager/README.md

 ### Creating Table using Bean

 To create table using Bean, we need to use JDBC template.
 A component class is created which uses jdbcTemplate to execute create table query after initialization of bean.
 ClassName: com/TaskManager/TaskManager/configuration/TableInitializer.java

+### Added  MVC Framework

+Added a REST API controller that uses Data Access Object class where actual SQL query is present.
+The controller maps the respective SQL queries to respective REST APIs.